Landscape photography of the Lakes, Dales, Moors and Wolds

 Looking down the disused railway track bed on Ingleby Incline from Ingleby Top.

 Ingleby Incline is a remnant of the moors’ industrial past and was in use from 1861 to 1929.
 The line linked the ironstone mines in Rosedale with the Ferry Hill Iron works in Durham.

 Nowadays the mile long track bed acts as one of the simplest climbs onto the North York Moors plateau.

 Ingleby Incline from Ingleby Top was last modified: April 14th, 2020 by Gavin Dronfield

-To buy a high quality print of 'Ingleby Incline from Ingleby Top', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'Ingleby Incline from Ingleby Top', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.

 Alternatively to buy a license to use the photo for commercial purposes please view my collection on alamy.